happilfan/GitHub-Tutorial/README.md

     - ```git clone https://github.com/ownerrepoprofilename/reponame.git /c/Users/Username/Desktop/NewFolder``` - Copy all repo & settings and setup local repo to the specified directory (use ```pwd``` for check your directory)

 > After this steps you will setup remote & local repo on Friend PC, and will ready to work together from multiple PCs.

+### 5. Merge Conflicts.
+> When you with your friend working torether on a shared project, you can make different changes to the same files.
+This section explains how to do that clearly.